MartynaIwaniec/hangmanUG/README.md

 - If your version is Python 3.7.x (x stands for the revision level and could change as new releases come out), go to **Step 2**.

 - To **install** Python 3 by writing **sudo apt-get install python3** in the terminal or go to https://www.python.org/downloads/

-If you are a beginner, I reccomend reading the guide https://wiki.python.org/moin/BeginnersGuide as well.
+If you are a beginner, reading the following guide is recommended https://wiki.python.org/moin/BeginnersGuide as well.

 More details on Python can be found on the [official Python page](https://www.python.org/about/) and on its [Wikipedia page](https://en.wikipedia.org/wiki/Python_(programming_language)).